Automatically generate patient-friendly radiology reports within your existing patient portal.

 What’s more, our software integrates seamlessly into your existing workflow, minimizing the need for staff training typically associated with the adoption of new technology.

-Dr. Nicholas Befera is co-founder and CEO of Scanslated, where he leads corporate vision and strategy, and oversees company operations.
+Nicholas Befera, M.D. is co-founder and CEO of Scanslated, where he leads corporate vision and strategy, and oversees company operations.

 He currently holds a faculty position at Duke University Medical Center, where he is an Assistant Professor of Vascular and Interventional Radiology.

-Dr. Ryan Short, the Chief Medical Officer of Scanslated, leads the research and non-technical development of patient-facing products.
+Ryan Short, M.D., the Chief Medical Officer of Scanslated, leads the research and non-technical development of patient-facing products.

 Dr. Short earned his M.D. from The Ohio State University and completed his radiology residency and fellowship at Duke University.